shreemit/movie-recs/docs/result.md

 The table shows that the collaborative filtering method was more successful at recommending movies that users liked, as indicated by its higher precision, recall, and accuracy scores.

 ## Conclusion and Future Work with Insights:
 Our evaluation confirms that collaborative filtering outperforms content-based filtering in recommending movies users enjoy, achieving higher precision, recall, and accuracy.

-This suggests that user-to-user preference patterns hold stronger predictive power than simply analyzing movie attributes.
+While both the collaborative filtering and content-based filtering methods have their strengths, neither method has shown exceptional performance in our tests.
+There is significant room for improvement in both accuracy and personalization of the recommendations.
+This highlights the need for exploring more advanced techniques, such as transformer models and hybrid models, to enhance the effectiveness of our movie recommendation system.

 ### Looking Ahead: